google/xls/xls/docs/dslx_intro.md

 Go.

-In the example below, the loop will iterate 8 times, following the array dimenion of `x`.
+In the example below, the loop will iterate 8 times, following the array dimension of `x`.
 Each iteration produces a tuple with the current index (`i` ranging from 0 to 7) and the value at the index (`e = x[i]`).

 ```